AndersenLab/andersenlab.github.io/pages/research/research-anthelmintic.md

 populations.
 For avermectin, we have identified at least five other loci that control resistance in natural populations beyond variation in the glutamate-gated chloride channel gene, <em>glc-1</em>.
-For benzimidazoles, we found a novel role for small regulatory RNAs in resistance.
+For benzimidazoles, we found a new genomic locus involved in resistance and also high levels of natural heterogeneity in the benzimidazole target <em>ben-1</em>.
 We are collaborating with parasite research groups to validate our <em>Caenorhabditis</em> findings in tractable parasitic helminths.